aristos32/portal/README.md

 - create .env file
 ```$ cp my-laravel/.env.example my-laravel/.env```

-- In the .env, update these variables to match the ones in the docker-compose
+- In the .env, update these variables to match the ones in the docker compose
 ```
 # db
 DB_CONNECTION=pgsql